Hestur Experimental Station was notable in that many of the finest rams in Iceland are

 North America, and the Eastern side, towards Russia at the rate of about one inch per

-year.
 As you shall see, Thingvellir's beauty is breathtaking!
-100 mostly dormant volcanos
+100 mostly dormant volcanoes

 are to be found in the valley which was recently formed by violent primeval forces.
 This